 Trust chief executive Jacqueline Totterdell said: ‘Everyone at St George’s is deeply saddened by Ken’s death.

-‘He was very popular with staff and described as a “true gem” by those that knew him well.
+‘He was very popular with staff and described as a “true gem” by those who knew him well.
 He was dedicated to his role as a research nurse here at St George’s, and was as popular with his patients as he was with colleagues.’

 Anujkumar Kuttikkottu Pavithran

 United Lincolnshire Hospitals NHS Trust confirmed that staff nurse Anujkumar Kuttikkottu Pavithran died on 27 April.